 On-screen Reading Rate and Recall

-The on-screen reading rate and recall section of SmarterMeasure consists of passages which are selected by the institution based on the appropriate Flesh-Kincaid Grade Level for the participants.
+The on-screen reading rate and recall section of SmarterMeasure consist of passages which are selected by the institution based on the appropriate Flesh-Kincaid Grade Level for the participants.
 The section begins with an instruction screen which informs the student that they are about to read a passage and then be quizzed on their recall of the passage.
 Participants are notified that they will not be able to view the passage during the assessment and that their reading is being timed.
-The on-screen reading rate and recall assessment contains eleven items which are each measured by a multiple-choice item containing three choices.
+The on-screen reading rate and recall assessment contain eleven items which are each measured by a multiple-choice item containing three choices.

 SmarterMeasure contains multiple reading passages at grade levels 8 through 13.
 Recall of these passages is measured by ten items which based on the following five categories of comprehension: sequencing, factual information, inferential information, cloze process and the main idea of the passage.

 The technical competency section of SmarterMeasure measures the degree to which the participant possesses basic instructional technology skills.
-In this section students demonstrate mastery of the technology skills through ten technology related tasks.
+In this section, students demonstrate mastery of the technology skills through ten technology related tasks.
 The tasks are identifying a properly formatted email address, following a link on a web page, opening a file, identifying an appropriate software application for a specific task, downloading and listening to an audio file, working within a file structure, identifying an email attachment, saving a file, printing a file, and using a search engine.
-Mastery of the tasks are indicated through ten multiple choice and fill-in-the-blank questions.
+Mastery of the tasks is indicated through ten multiple choice and fill-in-the-blank questions.

 The technical knowledge section of SmarterMeasure measures the degree to which the participant possesses knowledge of items related to instructional technology.
-In this section there are seven technology usage items which measure the degree to which the participant uses specified instructional technologies.
-This item is measured through multiple choice items containing four choices.
+In this section, there are seven technology usage items which measure the degree to which the participant uses specified instructional technologies.
+This item is measured through multiple-choice items containing four choices.
 The technology in your life section contains two items through which the participant indicates the level at which they integrate technology into other areas of their life.
-This section is measured through a dropdown menu of numerical choices which indicate the appropriate frequency of the technology integration.
+This section is measured through a drop-down menu of numerical choices which indicate the appropriate frequency of the technology integration.
 The technology vocabulary section contains ten items which are measured by four-choice multiple choice questions.
 The personal computer / Internet specification section contains four items and allows the student to report facts about the primary computer and Internet connection which they will be using to participate in their courses.

 Typing Speed and Accuracy